lumotist/backend/README.md

 	}

 ### Login
-Performing a POST request with the users `username` and `password` will return a auth token.
+Performing a POST request to `/account/login` with the users `username` and `password` will return a auth token.

 **Note:** If there is already a auth token generated for that user, it will return that auth token.